nla-group/snn/README.md

 pip install snnpy
 ```

-The example illustrate the use of SNN:
+The example illustrates the use of SNN:

 ```python
 import numpy as np